The Right To Bear Arms Shall Not be Infringed Upon

 There is no safety for honest men except by believing all possible evil of evil men. - Edmund Burke Here is the point I like to emphasize, especially to the thousands of police officers and soldiers I speak to each year.
 In nature the sheep, real sheep, are born as sheep.
 Sheepdogs are born that way, and so are wolves.
 They didn't have a choice.
 But you are not a critter.
 As a human being, you can be whatever you want to be.
 It is a conscious, moral decision.
 If you want to be a sheep, then you can be a sheep and that is okay, but you must understand the price you pay.
 When the wolf comes, you and your loved ones are going to die if there is not a sheepdog there to protect you.
 If you want to be a wolf, you can be one, but the sheepdogs are going to hunt you down and you will never have rest, safety, trust or love.
 But if you want to be a sheepdog and walk the warrior's path, then you must make a conscious and moral decision every day to dedicate, equip and prepare yourself to thrive in that toxic, corrosive moment when the wolf comes knocking at the door.

 For example, many officers carry their weapons in church?
 They are well concealed in ankle holsters, shoulder holsters or inside-the-belt holsters tucked into the small of their backs.?
 Anytime you go to some form of religious service, there is a very good chance that a police officer in your congregation is carrying.
 You will never know if there is such an individual in your place of worship, until the wolf appears to massacre you and your loved ones.
 I was training a group of police officers in Texas, and during the break, one officer asked his friend if he carried his weapon in church.
 The other cop replied, "I will never be caught without my gun in church."
 I asked why he felt so strongly about this, and he told me about a cop he knew who was at a church massacre in Ft.
 Worth, Texas in 1999.
 In that incident, a mentally deranged individual came into the church and opened fire, gunning down fourteen people.
-He said that officer believed he could have saved every life that day if he had been carrying his gun.
+He said that the officer believed he could have saved her life that day if he had been carrying his gun.
 His own son was shot, and all he could do was throw himself on the boy's body and wait to die.
 That cop looked me in the eye and said, "Do you have any idea how hard it would be to live with yourself after that?"

 Some individuals would be horrified if they knew this police officer was carrying a weapon in church.
 They might call him paranoid and would probably scorn him.
 Yet these same individuals would be enraged and would call for "heads to roll" if they found out that the airbags in their cars were defective, or that the fire extinguisher and fire sprinklers in their kids' school did not work.
 They can accept the fact that fires and traffic accidents can happen and that there must be safeguards against them.

 Their only response to the wolf, though, is denial, and all too often their response to the sheepdog is scorn and disdain.
-But the sheepdog quietly asks himself, "Do you have and idea how hard it would be to live with yourself if your loved ones attacked and killed, and you had to stand there helplessly because you were unprepared for that day?"
+But the sheepdog quietly asks himself, "Do you have an idea how hard it would be to live with yourself if your loved ones were attacked and killed, and you had to stand there helplessly because you were unprepared for that day?"

 It is denial that turns people into sheep.
 Sheep are psychologically destroyed by combat because their only defense is denial, which is counterproductive and destructive, resulting in fear, helplessness and horror when the wolf shows up

 Denial kills you twice.
 It kills you once, at your moment of truth when you are not physically prepared: you didn't bring your gun, you didn't train.
 Your only defense was wishful thinking.
 Hope is not a strategy.
-Denial kills you a second time because even if you do physically survive, you are psychologically shattered by your fear helplessness and horror at your moment of truth.
+Denial kills you a second time because even if you do physically survive, you are psychologically shattered by your fear, helplessness and horror at your moment of truth.

 Gavin de Becker puts it like this in Fear Less, his superb post-9/11 book, which should be required reading for anyone trying to come to terms with our current world situation: "...denial can be seductive, but it has an insidious side effect.
 For all the peace of mind deniers think they get by saying it isn't so, the fall they take when faced with new violence is all the more unsettling."

 Denial is a save-now-pay-later scheme, a contract written entirely in small print, for in the long run, the denying person knows the truth on some level.
 And so the warrior must strive to confront denial in all aspects of his life, and prepare himself for the day when evil comes.
-If you are warrior who is legally authorized to carry a weapon and you step outside without that weapon, then you become a sheep, pretending that the bad man will not come today.
+If you are a warrior who is legally authorized to carry a weapon and you step outside without that weapon, then you become a sheep, pretending that the bad man will not come today.
 No one can be "on" 24/7, for a lifetime.
 Everyone needs down time.
 But if you are authorized to carry a weapon, and you walk outside without it, just take a deep breath, and say this to yourself "Baa."

 This business of being a sheep or a sheep dog is not a yes-no dichotomy.
 It is not an all-or-nothing, either-or choice.
 It is a matter of degrees, a continuum.
 On one end is an abject, head-in-the-sand-sheep and on the other end is the ultimate warrior.
 Few people exist completely on one end or the other.
 Most of us live somewhere in between.
 Since 9-11 almost everyone in America took a step up that continuum, away from denial.
 The sheep took a few steps toward accepting and appreciating their warriors, and the warriors started taking their job more seriously.
-The degree to which you move up that continuum, away from sheephood and denial, is the degree to which you and your loved ones will survive, physically and psychologically at your moment of truth.
+The degree to which you move up that continuum, away from sheep hood and denial, is the degree to which you and your loved ones will survive, physically and psychologically at your moment of truth.

 "The world is a dangerous place, not because of those who do evil, but because of those who look on that evil and do nothing."